 Everyone has heard the saying, “it takes a village to raise a child.”
 But what about a mother?
 So often, after the baby is born, the mom gets forgotten, and the baby takes her place as the priority with friends and family.
 It’s quite a bizarre transition as a mother when you think about it.
 One day, you are pregnant, and everyone is incredibly concerned with your well-being.
 As soon as your baby is born, that little one becomes everyone’s focus.
 Of course, it’s not their fault.
 Excitement for a new baby is natural.
 But we must remember that moms need support just as much, if not more, than anyone else.
 Moms need support not just in the fourth trimester but throughout the entire parenting journey.

 Here are some reasons why we believe that it takes a village to raise a mother:

 Reasons It Takes a Village to Raise a Mother

 No one can better empathize with a struggling mom than another mom who has been through it or is currently going through it as well.
 Being a mom is hard work!
-There is an incredible amount of emotional, mental, and physical labor that takes place as you raise a child.
+An incredible amount of emotional, mental, and physical labor takes place as you raise a child.

-Sometimes you just need someone to acknowledge that your feelings are valid and that whatever you feel is completely normal.
-It helps take away the feelings of loneliness and isolation when someone can reassure you that they are experiencing the same things or have been in your shoes and that it can and will get better.
+Sometimes you just need someone to acknowledge that your feelings are valid and that whatever you feel is entirely normal.
+It helps remove the feelings of loneliness and isolation when someone can reassure you that they are experiencing the same things or have been in your shoes and that it can and will get better.